Railway privatisation in Argentina: Commuter rail (Buenos Aires)

-In March 1991 the government separated the urban passenger rail services and metro operating within the city of Buenos Aires from the rest of the rail network, and to this end created the holding company Ferrocarriles Metropolitanos S.A.
-(FEMESA).
+In March 1991 the government separated the urban passenger rail services and metro operating within the city of Buenos Aires from the rest of the rail network, and to this end created the holding company FEMESA.
 Whilst the freight concessionaires were expected to make a profit, it was recognized that the operation of these services would require public subsidy.
 Concessions were granted to the bidder who would require the lowest subsidy.
 Four companies bid successfully for the seven lines originally operated by the six divisions of Ferrocarriles Argentinos, together with the Subte, as shown below: